 Meanwhile, as the nursery rhyme advises: “Christmas is coming and the geese are getting fat.
 Please put a penny in the poor man’s hat.
 If you haven’t got a penny, a ha’penny will do.
 If you haven’t got a ha’penny, then God bless you!”
 And as this food safety professional advises: Keep it simple, keep it cold or keep it hot, but keep it safe!

-The September issue of the Southern Yarn is available for you to download now!
+The August/September issue of The Southern Yarn is available for download.